fauna/graphql-workshop/content/building/querying data/index.md

   alt="specify privileges"
 >}}

-> The `findOwnerByEmail` will let you query a user by email using the generated access token.
-The `owner_stores_by_owner` will let you query the stores that belong to a particular user.
+> The *findOwnerByEmail* query lets you query a user by email using the generated access token.
+The *owner_stores_by_owner* lets you query the stores that belong to a particular user.

 Membership in Fauna specific identities that should have the specified privileges.
 In this scenario all the records in the Owner collection are members.